-Switzerland has a long tradition of being a safe haven for individuals and their assets.
+Switzerland has a long tradition of being a strong tax haven for individuals and their assets.
 Switzerland is not officially recognized as an offshore tax haven and does not use the term "offshore" anywhere in its corporate legislation, instead prefers to use the word tax-privileged, however, it is very attractive for an offshore company formation due to its low-income tax for non-resident companies.

 The tax system is designed in a way where every canton (or region) has the ability to determine their own taxation, hence companies can choose cantons with the lowest tax.
 Currently, Schwyz and Zug are the most attractive and have a tax rate of just 8.5%.

 Switzerland also has Double Taxation Agreements (DTA) in place with more than 100 countries including the United States, which companies have access too that ensure one can escape double taxation.